adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

 * ### Note :
    ```
-    Before considering which line to choose we have to run multiple iterantions to come to a conclusion.
+    Before considering which bestfit to choose we might have to run multiple iterations to come to a conclusion and choose bestfit for our model.
    ```

 ------